Nuum

 • Monday to Friday continuity.
 Start something, come back later.
 No re-explaining.

 • Long projects stay sharp.
 Context doesn't degrade over time.
+It actually gets better as distillation layers compound.

 • Agents learn you.
 Your preferences, your patterns, your conventions.